xilongzhou/lookahead_svbrdf/README.md

 We also provide higher resolution version of unscaled real scenes: [link](https://drive.google.com/file/d/1kzJicyd9Dn-cGNWJCDqJ4fuh5b_NDajW/view?usp=share_link)

-This code is not cleaned version, will clean it up soon. feel free to email me if you have any questions: 1992zhouxilong@gmail.com.
+This code is not clean version, will clean it up soon. feel free to email me if you have any questions: 1992zhouxilong@gmail.com.
 Thanks for your understanding!